Alternative Dispute Resolution

-Alternative dispute resolution (ADR) includes a variety of methods outside of court proceedings, that can result in a binding agreement to resolve a legal problem.
+Alternative Dispute Resolution (ADR) includes a variety of methods outside of court proceedings which can result in a binding or non-binding agreement to resolve a legal problem.
 Methods include:

-You may have the choice of more than one avenue, depending on the issue.
-Queensland Law Society (QLS) has developed a decision tree to show the flow of action for five different forms of ADR.
+You may have a choice of more than one avenue, depending on the issue.
+Queensland Law Society has developed a decision tree to show the flow of action for five different forms of ADR.

 Once you have obtained general legal advice from your solicitor, they will be able to approach an appropriate ADR expert concerning your legal issue to discuss costs, venue, who will attend, documentation to be provided, pre-ADR meetings and availability.